-The product's philosophy is that the endpoint software should be managed by the IT staff, rather than the end user.
+The Windows desktop protection application is oriented towards central management by IT staff, rather than local management by the end user.
+Consequently, users can view settings, but not change them.
 The program window is essentially a comprehensive status display.
-It shows security status and detection statistics for the different technologies involved, such as machine learning.
-Although there is a Settings button, by default the configuration is locked.
-However, users can run scans of drives, folders or files by means of the context menu in Windows Explorer.
+It shows security status and detection statistics for the different technologies involved.
+These include machine learning, cloud analysis, and behavioural analysis.
+As in the console, the Backup feature is part of the quarantine functionality.
+We note that users can run scans of drives, folders or files by means of the context menu in Windows Explorer.